SeaCastle/LinuxThings/all-things-vim.md

   - Run `git clone` in any directory and then run the install script:
   - `git clone --depth 1 https://github.com/junegunn/fzf.git ~/.fzf`
   - `~/.fzf/install`

+---

+# Installing and using Ctags
+- It seems like the go-to choice used to be exuberant-ctags but that looks like it's been abandoned since 2009.
+A possible alternative to this could be [universal c-tags](https://github.com/universal-ctags/ctags).
+I will be investigating this to see if it's an alternative that I like.
+Looks like somewhat of a pain to get setup but here are the [installation instructions for linux](https://docs.ctags.io/en/latest/autotools.html)
+(don't forget to clone the repo after installing all the packages)
+- Once everything is installed, run `ctags -R` in your root projet directory to generate a `tags` file that you can then query inside vim using something like fzf.
+This should be defined in the .vimrc or [associated files](https://github.com/SeaCastle/LinuxThings/blob/master/.config/vim-plugins/fzf.vim)